gemrb/gemrb.github.io/Features.md

 Icewind Dale  2 | yes | no | no | [iwd2](https://github.com/gemrb/gemrb/labels/game%3A%20iwd2)
 Any Enhanced Edition | no | no | no | [EE](https://github.com/gemrb/gemrb/issues/164)

-PST is completable, but has some notable missing features, making it the least polished game.
+PS:T is completable, but has some notable missing features, making it the least polished game.
 IWD2 is playable quite nicely up until the Ice Temple.
 Both still require [a lot more love](contribute) to reach the level of the other games.